WORDS BY ASHLEIGH GRIBBON

 For timeless styles such as Chanel's Classic Flap and the Kelly and Birkin bags from Hermès, tastes don't tend to change much.
 However preferences for other designs can change each season — a lot of customers are influenced by the latest collections and search for the original vintage pieces of reissued designs.
 We think the vintage industry has the greatest charm and will always be a source of inspiration.

-Are your customers looking for pieces that are unique or easy to recognize?
+Are your customers looking for pieces that are unique or easy to recognise?

 It's quite divided, to be honest — customers who are purchasing their first vintage bag tend to choose styles that are iconic and recognizable, while Amore’s regular clients, who have a huge collection of vintage pieces, tend to go for rare, hard-to-find bags that were used in specific collections or runway shows.